Mattis to North Korea: Stop actions that could lead to 'destruction of its people'

 US Secretary of State Rex Tillerson sought to allay fears of a military confrontation earlier on Wednesday -- defending Trump's comments but telling reporters there was no sign that the threat level from North Korea had changed and that Americans should "sleep well at night."

 Tillerson has maintained that the US is open to dialogue with North Korea, if it promises to abandon its development of nuclear weapons.
+But that precondition has been a non-starter for Pyongyang.

 But the US military has flexed its muscles by conducting joint military drills with Japan and South Korea and conducting show-of-force operations.